Archaeology of Northern Europe: Germanic Iron Age

 After the Western Roman Empire fell, gold became scarce and Scandinavians began to make objects of gilded bronze, with decorative figures of interlacing animals.
 During the EGIA, decorations tended to be representational; the animal figures were drawn in more basic forms.
 In the LGIA, artistic styles became more abstract, symbolic, and intricate, including figures with interlaced shapes and limbs.

 The LGIA in the 8th century blends into the Viking Age and the proto-historical period, with legendary or semi-legendary oral tradition recorded a few centuries later in the Gesta Danorum, heroic legend and sagas, and an incipient tradition of primary written documents in the form of runestones.

+Important royal or elite centres from this period include Gamla Uppsala and Uppåkra in Sweden, Lejre and Tissø in Denmark, and Avaldsnes and Borg (Lofotr) in Norway.